dekuNukem/STM32_tutorials/lesson1_serial_helloworld/README.md

 ## UART setup in STM32CubeMX

-We will be reusing the entire project from the last lesson, so just make a new copy of the project folder.
+We will be reusing the entire project from the last lesson, so just **make a new copy of the project folder**.
 After that, double click and open the `.ioc` file.

 ![Alt text](resources/ioc.png)